ben0ford/HA-multifamily-OpenEVSE/README.md

 Three buttons on the charger dashboard (left side) start a charge.
 The 3 types:
 * "normal," avoiding expensive 4:00–9:00 p.m. charging,
-* "eco," which starts a normal charge if the current time is between 9:00 a.m and 2:00 p.m.; otherwise waits until 9:00 a.m. to start charging and then initiates a normal charge
+* "eco," which starts a normal charge if the current time is between 9:00 a.m and 2:00 p.m.; otherwise waits until 9:00 a.m. to start charging and then initiates a normal charge (here in California, we have so much solar on the grid that the lowest-carbon electricity is mid-day)
 * "override," which starts a charge immediately and ignores our usual 4:00–9:00 p.m. lockout (this button has a confirmation pop up for the user to confirm).
 The Stop Charge button also has a pop-up confirmation.
 We don't restrict access to stop a charge to the user who started it (or to someone else with the same account), but it wouldn't be hard to do.